eerimoq/mqttools/README.rst

 Examples
 ========

-There are plent of example in the `examples folder`_.
+There are plenty of examples in the `examples folder`_.

 Command line
 ------------